mace-w/auto-crop/README.md

-# png-crop
+# auto-crop
 a helper to crop pngs to their content